-Charities do not need to submit anything to the ACNC to show they meet the Standards, but must have evidence of meeting the Standards that they can provide if requested.
+A charity does not need to submit anything to the ACNC to show that it meets the Governance Standards.
+However, it must be able to provide evidence of it meeting the Standards if requested.

-External Conduct Standards in addition to the ACNC's Governance Standards.Charities that conduct activities overseas - including sending funds overseas from Australia - must comply with the
+External Conduct Standards in addition to the Governance Standards.A charity that conducts activities overseas - including sending funds overseas from Australia - must comply with the

 What are the Governance Standards?

-The Governance Standards are a set of core, minimum standards that deal with how charities are run (including their processes, activities and relationships) – their governance.
+The Governance Standards are a set of core, minimum standards that deal with how a charity is run (including its processes, activities and relationships) – its governance.

-Your charity must be able to demonstrate that the steps it has taken to comply are appropriate for it (considering factors such as its size, purpose and activities).
+A charity must be able to demonstrate that the steps it has taken to comply with the Governance Standards are appropriate (considering factors such as its size, purposes and activities).
 For example, a larger charity or one with vulnerable beneficiaries may need to take extra steps to comply with the Standards.

 What the Governance Standards require